Please take a moment to answer the question.

-Gaining self confidence necessitates healing the broken trust that comes from having misperceived what you are.
+Gaining self-confidence necessitates healing the broken trust that comes from having misperceived what you are.
 This requires letting go of past errors.

-To develop self confidence and keep it, we need to learn and practice "for- giving": giving our “self” permission to fail as many times as needed to reach success without self attack.
+To gain self-confidence and keep it, we need to learn and practice "for- giving": giving our “self” permission to fail as many times as needed to reach success without self attack.

-We can decide to not make success or failure personal. since they do not represent our true Self but rather our limited ego self.
+We can decide to not make success or failure personal; since they do not represent our true Self, but rather our limited ego self.
 In doing so, "failure", becomes a learning opportunity and springboard for growth.

 It is also about releasing fear and being neutral or non-judgmental when it comes to our capacities.
 Capacities are potentials and can grow in time.
 There is no point in comparing what little we can do to others that are more skilled.
 Skill, for the most part, is a matter of time and practice.

-Fundamentally, gaining self confidence comes from the recognition that all life, which includes us, is fundamentally good, loving and without lack or limit in truth (from a spiritual perspective) despite our errors and perceived imperfections and failings.
+Fundamentally, gaining self confidence comes from the recognition that all life, which includes us, is fundamentally the same: good, loving and without lack or limit in truth (from a spiritual perspective) despite our errors and perceived imperfections and failings.

 Opening our mind to accepting ourselves without judgment at each and every moment requires desire, commitment and understanding, since we tend to see ourselves as lacking in some way.
 But, through a practice of doing EFT, truly forgiving, non-judgment and/or other spiritual practices, we can recognize that our fundamental Self was created whole and divinely perfect.

 Our mistakes and errors cannot change this inner knowing, but until we accept this truth, we can only do our best, since our thinking will contradict this truth.
-Our best, is our limited best and has to be good enough, because we could not have done it better in that particular moment precisely because we were working with our limited beliefs and perceptions.
+Our best, is our limited best and has to be good enough, because we could not have done it better in that particular moment, precisely because we were working with our limited beliefs and perceptions.

-Unconditional self-acceptance is the solid foundation on which gaining self confidence rests.
+Unconditional self-acceptance is the solid foundation on which gaining self- confidence rests.

 We will experience uncertainty and doubt when new experiences come our way.
 But choosing to trust in our true Self that resides within, and is part of the non-changing absolute truth, or God, will carry us through the ups and downs that come our way, much like an anchor that holds a boat in place in a constantly moving sea.

-If you would like professional help with gaining self confidence, I offer a 20 minute free consultation, no obligation.
+If you would like professional help with gaining self-confidence, I offer a 20 minute free consultation, no obligation.

-Gaining self confidence depends on learning to let go of doubts and fears about our "self".
+Gaining self-confidence depends on learning to let go of doubts and fears about our "self".